4l3x4ndre/LLM_knowledge_graph/README.md

 ![example graph 2](examples/example_2.png)

+## Document fragmentation 🔬

+> Works only for markdown files.

+An option is proposed to **divide** the document on its level 1 headings.

+When the input document is too large, the model loses precision.
+By feeding it part by part, we force it to retrieve more relations.
+The knowledge graphs will thus be sharper. **One** knowledge graph will be created **per part**.

+With this option enabled, the retrieval will thus take longer, as promprs will be given one after the other.

 ## More  📚

-- Graphs are displayed using [NetworkX](https://networkx.org/) in a planar layout if possible.
+- Nodes are positioned using [NetworkX](https://networkx.org/) in a planar layout if possible, otherwise in Kamada Kawai layout.
+- Graphs are displayed using plotly and `streamlit.plotly_chart()`.
+The user can thus:
+	- **zoom in and out**
-- Using plotly, the graph can be **zoomed in and out** and **saved as a png**.
+	- **save the graph as png**
+	- **move around**
 - When submitting an already processed file, the server will ask to recompute information retrieval or **use existing relations** (saved under the `saved_relations` folder).
 - If the source is present in the link's label, the source will be mentionned as "(s)" in the link's label -- the destination as "(o)", for "object".
-- Red links are links that should be read one after the other to represent the full statement of the text.
-They are not necessarily present, they are created if a link's label represent an existing node.
-- **LLMs** models are created with [Ollama model files](https://github.com/ollama/ollama/blob/main/docs/modelfile.md)
+- **LLMs** models are created with [Ollama model files](https://github.com/ollama/ollama/blob/main/docs/modelfile.md).